amanjpro/zahak/training.md

 # Training for Zahak

-So you are thinking o trainig networks for Zahak?
+So you are thinking of trainig networks for Zahak?
 Great!
 You know what?
 If you produce a net that beats the latest strongest at the time, your net will be promoted to the master net!
 Not only that, your name will also be listed under the authors list!
 The only condition here that needs to be respected is the